 Family Reactions

-Anthony Dolphin, Carol's Nephew (Director of Studies at the Devon School of English, born 1968)
+Anthony Dolphin, Carol's Nephew (Director of Studies at the Devon School of English, 1968-2024)

 With its bifurcated voice and the ridged suture of its text, this book is an uncomfortable read - every shift an abrasion to the familiar flow of memoir –yet I read it in two, long, lamplit sittings.
 I cannot disentangle myself from its contents and can claim no critical distance in my reaction here.
 The stories are familiar and those that linger longest are all drawn to horror in its general and particular forms.
 War.
 Disease.
 Poverty.
 Drowned kittens.
 Cold mothers.
 Terrified fathers.
 The consequences are alarmingly clear.
 This book is a discomforting read.